Cristianetaniguti/Reads2Map/README.md

 data/populus_sub/SRR6249808.sub.fastq   PT_M    PT_M.Lib2_E06_CGATGCG
 ```

+**Warning**: This analysis demand more computer capacity to run.
+Then, we suggest you choose a configuration in [Configurations](documentation/configurations.html) before run, as below.

 ```
 # Execute the workflow
-java -jar cromwell.jar run -i empirical.json empirical.wdl
+java -jar -Dconfig.file=.configurations/cromwell_cache.conf -jar cromwell.jar run -i main.inputs.json main.wdl
 ```

 You can also download the full data set running the script "data/populus/download_SRRs.sh" and run the workflow using "data/populus/sample_info" file.

-**Warning**: See tutorial [Configurations](documentation/configurations.html) to choose the better available option for you or create a personalized one.

 ## Documentation